jlcampbell/blog/_posts/2019-5-17-bloggingWithJekyll.md

   link: /
 ```
 8. create a new post in _posts called [year]-[month]-[day]-[title].md
+UPDATE 6/2/19:
+Please also note that the blog will not build the links correctly if you do not use today's date in UTC

 .
 8 .a. at the top, put this:
 ```
 ---